 What kinds of rugs can be washed?

-We can wash most any kind of area rug such as Persian, Turkish, Chinese, Oriental rugs of any description (antique or new), wool, silk, Navajo, Karastan, Gabbe, flat-woven, hooked, braided, tufted, Tibetan, modern designer rugs, shag, Flokati.
+We can wash most any kind of area rug.
+Persian, Turkish, Chinese, Oriental rugs of any description (antique or new), wool, silk, Navajo, Karastan, Gabbe, flat-woven, hooked, braided, tufted, Tibetan, modern designer rugs, shag, Flokati.
 You name it and we can clean it.
 We also clean tapestries and collectable textiles.

 How are rugs washed?

 After a careful initial inspection, we remove as much dry soil as possible mechanically.
-Rugs are then submerged in water, washed flat with detergents and cleaning agents, thoroughly rinsed, centrifuged to extract as much water as possible and then are air-dried in fewer than eight hours.
+Then rugs are submerged in water, washed flat with detergents and cleaning agents, thoroughly rinsed, centrifuged to extract as much water as possible and air-dried in fewer than eight hours.
 Dry rugs are re-inspected, groomed, and returned looking their best.

 What about fragile or damaged rugs?

 We have safe ways of cleaning damaged and fragile rugs without causing further damage.
 Unstable areas are stabilized with hand-sewn screen mesh.
-Cleaning methods are modified for a specific rug’s needs.
-If you have any concerns, we look at your rug together to decide the appropriate protocol.
+Cleaning methods are modified to suite a specific rug’s needs.
+If you have any concerns, we can look at your rug together to decide the appropriate protocol.

 Won’t cleaning shorten the life of my rug?

 No. Would your clothes last longer if you never laundered them?
-Accumulated soil and grit will damage the fibers in your rug and stains become more difficult to remove as they age.
-Cleaning will prolong the life of your rug.
+Accumulated soil and grit damage the fibers in your rug and stains become more difficult to remove with time.
+Cleaning prolongs the life of your rug.